pulp/pulp/docs/sphinx/rpm-user-guide/glossary.rst

     and obsolete processing based on "repository" metadata.
-It can also perform installation of new packages, removal of old packages and perform queries on the installed and/or available packages among many other commands/services (see below). yum is similar to other high level package managers like apt-get and smart.
+It can also perform installation of new packages, removal of old packages and perform queries on the installed and/or available packages among many other commands/services. yum is similar to other high level package managers like apt-get and smart.